RahmatullahRony/Cricket-Score-Board-/README.md

 #  Cricket-Score-Board-by using Java

-- A cricket score board by using javafx and java
+- A cricket score board by using javafx and mySqp database

 ![3](https://github.com/user-attachments/assets/ae87ca76-2822-40f9-9676-fcbff6979fcb)